Practical Application of Quality Risk Management

 6. How leading practitioners are already using Quality Risk Management in the pharmaceutical industry

-An online course exploring the background to the new science and risk-based regulatory paradigm: 1.
+An 3-day course exploring the background to the new science and risk-based regulatory paradigm: 1.
 ICHQ8 Pharmaceutical Development 2.
 ICH Q10 on Pharmaceutical Quality Systems 3.
 ICH Q9 Guideline on Quality Risk Management What it says and what it means 4.
 A detailed quality risk management process, based on ICH Q9/EU Annex 20

 The key focus will be on how to apply risk management tools and techniques in a variety of pharmaceutical situations such as: